kkruecke/cplus-documentation/notes/variadic-templates.rst

 Get<...>() is a recursive template function.
 It terminates when k is zero, and the partial template specialization ``template<std::size_t, class...
 Ts> Get<0, Tuple<Ts...>& t)`` is then invoked that returns ``t.tail``.

 .. todo:: Explain how Get() returns the correct tail member of the hierarchy.
 Lastly explain how elem_type_holder deteremines the return type.
+Finally, add a template member ctor
+    that takes forwarding arguments modeled after std::tuple.

 * `Variadic Templates in C++ <https://eli.thegreenplace.net/2014/variadic-templates-in-c/>`_.
 * `Variadic template data structures <https://riptutorial.com/cplusplus/example/19276/variadic-template-data-structures>`_